ucsb-cs148-f21/project-t05-recipefinder/README.md

 # Installation Steps

 1. Dowload Expo Go from google play store or apple store on your own mobile device
+2. Run api\_handler.js in the royce\_sql folder using nodemon api\_hander.js
-2. cd into RecipeFinderApp
+3. cd into RecipeFinderApp
-3. run expo start to recieve a QR code
+4. run expo start to recieve a QR code
-4. Open Expo Go on your own mobile device and scan the QR code to use app
+5. Open Expo Go on your own mobile device and scan the QR code to use app

 # Functionality